 “I can't help it, gotta ask....is he pacing a rut into the floor waiting to hear that the Jeep made it to Galveston?”
 2/7/18 Email from Mike Merk

-This will be the last photo we have of the Discovery until we see her in Ashdod, Israel sometime in the middle of April.
+This was the last photo of the Discovery until we saw her in Ashdod, Israel, sometime in the middle of April.

 On March 1st, the Discovery was loaded on board the Bosporus Highway.
-We received confirmation from Penbroke Marine Services that she was indeed on board and the ship had set sail!
-Dealing with Thomas and Michael at Penbroke Marine has been the easiest part of this entire ordeal.
-They have been informative, and most helpful.
+We received confirmation from Penbroke Marine Services that she was indeed on board, and the ship had set sail!
+Dealing with Thomas and Michael at Penbroke Marine was the easiest part of this ordeal.
+They were informative and helpful.

-Now, at the time of this website update, middle of March 2018, the Bosporus Highway is making her way to Barcelona, Spain, via Veracruz, Mexico, and Davisville, MA.
-She is due to arrive in Barcelona on March 22, 2018.
-Once she leaves there we will have a better idea of when she is due to arrive in Ashdod, Israel.
-The current estimate is the 18th of April.
+In the middle of March 2018, the Bosporus Highway was making its way to Barcelona, Spain, via Veracruz, Mexico, and Davisville, MA.
+She was due to arrive in Barcelona on March 22, 2018.
+The estimate for its arrival in Ashdod, Israel, was April 18.

-Loren and I are scheduled to fly out of LAX on EL AL Airlines April 8th, arriving the next day at Tel Aviv, Israel.
-We will be in Israel a good 10 days before the Discovery is due to arrive, during which time we are planning to arrange for the Discovery's return trip to Galveston and to do some sightseeing Sightseeing that we did not get to do 30 years ago because of the tight time schedule we were on.
+Loren and I flew out of LAX on EL AL Airlines on April 8th, arriving the next day in Tel Aviv, Israel.
+We would be in Israel a good ten days before the Discovery was due to arrive.
+During that time, we planned to arrange for the Discovery's return trip to Galveston and to do some sightseeing Sightseeing that we did not get to do 30 years ago because of the tight schedule we were on then.

 The last quixotic grand hurrah!

-Loren and I got to meet and talk extensively with the key people involved in getting the Sand Ship road worthy.
-We will always be gratefully to Laurence and Lora Upton, Mike and Jill Merk, and Larry Merk for all of the time, dedication and attention to detail that they put into the Discovery.
+Loren and I got to meet and talk extensively with the key people involved in getting the Sand Ship roadworthy.
+We will always be grateful to Laurence and Lora Upton, Mike and Jill Merk, and Larry Merk for all the time, dedication, and attention to detail they put into the Discovery.

-On our entire trip around the world Loren was always in the driver’s seat – both literally and figuratively.
-I was always in the passenger seat as navigator.
-Due to some of Loren’s health issues our roles have changed.
+On our entire trip around the world, Loren was always in the driver’s seat – both literally and figuratively.
+I was always in the passenger seat as a navigator.
+Due to some of Loren’s health issues, our roles have changed.
 I will now be driving the Sand Ship Discovery, something I have never done.
-When we were in Richland Laurence took me out for a test drive.
-Eye-opening to say the very least.
+When we were in Richland, Laurence took me out for a test drive.
+Eye-opening, to say the very least.
 There is power-nothing on the Jeep.
 No power steering, no power brakes.
 The lack of power steering is reasonable, and I think I will adjust to that, okay.
-The lack of power brakes is a bit more challenging to overcome, I need to be watching way ahead and planning well in advance to brake.
-When asked what it is like to have no power brakes, my description was, drive your car down the road at about 30 mph, turn off the ignition, then apply the brakes.
-You feel like you have to stand on them with both feet in order to be slowing down.
+The lack of power brakes is a bit more challenging to overcome; I need to be watching and planning well in advance to brake.
+When asked what it is like to have no power brakes, my description was to drive your car down the road at about 30 mph, turn off the ignition, then apply the brakes.
+You feel like you must stand on them with both feet to slow down.
 But as Loren has always said, we’ll make it work!

 “We ordered a new radiator but the one that came in was wrong so we will just re-core what we have.
 Another guy I work with, Dave, rebuilt the carburetor for us at no cost.
 He and his dad have a shop in town.”
 12/10/17 Email from Laurence Upton

-We were originally planning to return to Israel sometime in the fall or winter of 2018, thirty years after we were originally there.
-However, things began to happen, and most importantly Greg (Owl Companies, long time employer of Loren’s), put up the finances for our airfare and the Jeep’s sea transportation to and from Israel!
-With one stipulation – that the trip is completed during the Spring of 2018.
-(Greg is concerned about Loren’s health becoming an issue so the soon the better!)
+We originally planned to return to Israel sometime in the fall or winter of 2018, thirty years after we were there.
+However, things began to happen, and most importantly, Greg (Owl Companies, long-time employer and friend) put up the finances for our airfare and the Jeep’s sea transportation to and from Israel!
+With one stipulation – that we complete the trip during the Spring of 2018.
+(Greg was concerned about Loren’s health becoming an issue, so the sooner, the better!)

-Laurence, with the dedicated help of good friend, Mike Merk and his dad, Larry Merk tore into the Sand Ship Discovery with one goal in mind, GET HER ROAD WORTHY!
+Laurence, with the dedicated help of a good friend, Mike Merk, and his dad, Larry Merk, tore into the Sand Ship Discovery with one goal in mind, GET HER ROADWORTHY!
 Along with all their spouses, they and many other volunteers devoted countless hours of work to bring the Discovery back from her twenty-five years in dry dock.